user2745/user2745/README.md

 ### Hello, World 👋

-I am a technologist turned entrepreneur passionate about the future of technology.
+I am a developer turned entrepreneur passionate about the future of technology.
 <!--
 **user2745/user2745** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.